membraneframework-labs/guide/guide/introduction.md

 # Membrane Framework guide
 Hello, and welcome to the general guide to the Membrane Framework!

 Membrane is a multimedia processing framework that focuses on reliability, concurrency, and scalability.
-It is primarily written in Elixir, while some platform-specific or time-constrained parts are written in C. With a range of existing packages and an easy-to-use interface for writing your own, Membrane can be used to process almost any type of multimedia.
+It is primarily written in Elixir, while some platform-specific or time-constrained parts are written in Rust C. With a range of existing packages and an easy-to-use interface for writing your own, Membrane can be used to process almost any type of multimedia.

 ## Structure of the Membrane Framework
 The Membrane Framework allows you to define your own processing units, called "elements."
-An element might be able to mux incoming audio and video streams into a container, or play raw audio using your sound card.
+An element might be able, for example, to mux incoming audio and video streams into MP4, or play raw audio using your sound card.

-Elements can be organized into a "pipeline," - a sequence of linked elements that performs a specific task.
+Elements can be organized into a pipeline - a sequence of linked elements that perform a specific task.
 For example, a pipeline might receive an incoming RTSP stream from a webcam and convert it to an HLS stream, or act as a selective forwarding unit (SFU) to implement your own videoconferencing room.

 ### Membrane Core
 [Membrane Core](https://github.com/membraneframework/membrane_core) is the heart and soul of the Membrane Framework.
-It is written entirely in Elixir and provides the internal mechanisms and developer's interfaces that allow you to prepare processing elements and link them together in a convenient yet reliable way.
+It is written entirely in Elixir and provides the internal mechanisms and API that allow you to prepare processing elements and link them together in a convenient yet reliable way.
 Note that Membrane Core does not contain any multimedia-specific logic.
 The documentation for the developer's API is available at [hexdocs](https://hexdocs.pm/membrane_core/readme.html).

 ### Membrane packages
 Membrane packages provide the multimedia processing logic.
 They are organized by domain, so a package named after a container (e.g. membrane_mp4_plugin) contains elements for muxing and demuxing that container.

-A complete list of all the Membrane packages managed by the Membrane team is available [here](https://membrane.stream/guide/v0.9/packages.html#content).
+A complete list of all the Membrane packages managed by the Membrane team is available [here](https://github.com/membraneframework/membrane_core/Membrane-packages).

 ## Where can I learn Membrane?
 There are a number of resources available for learning about Membrane: